Cinnamon French Toast Casserole

 Warm breakfasts are a must for a chilly Fall morning.
 A sweet treat for breakfast is just what I need for the motivation to stop scrolling through my phone for 2 hours under my covers each morning.
 You are going to die when you see what I used for the bread.
 SO Good!

 It is also perfect for Christmas or Easter morning brunch.
+Serve with an easy cocktail like a greyhound for a festive meal!
 I like to make something special but quick, and this cinnamon roll french toast casserole recipe is a winner!
 Another great time to fix it would be on Mother’s Day for Father’s Day morning.
 It’s one of those recipes where you can let the kids get involved too!

 This easy french toast casserole using cinnamon rolls would even be perfect for Brinner=Breakfast for dinner.